convelio/-third-party-widget-public/README.md

   publicApiKey: YOUR_PUBLIC_API_KEY,
   companyName: YOUR_COMPANY_NAME, // string
   item: current_item,
-  pickupAddress: your_address
+  pickupAddress: your_address,
-});
+  currency: string // optional, can be 'EUR', 'USD' or 'GBP', default is 'EUR' });
 ```

 As the widget is asynchronously loaded, the `CVOQW.settings` method must be called only once the widget has been properly and fully loaded.

+> The `currency` setting allows you to change the desired currency for the shipping prices displayed by the widget.

 ### <a name="global"></a>Global settings

-The `publicApiKey`, `companyName` and `pickupAddress` settings may be declared only once when your app initializes or for instance in the initial CVOQW loading script : **step 1** would then becomes
+The `publicApiKey`, `companyName`, `pickupAddress` and `currency` settings may be declared only once when your app initializes or for instance in the initial CVOQW loading script : **step 1** would then becomes

 ```
 <script>